googleworkspace/solutions/analyzing-text/README.md

-# Analyze sentiment of text data in Google Sheets
+# Analyze sentiment of open-ended feedback in Google Sheets

-_Analyze text data at scale by performing entity and sentiment analysis directly in Google Sheets._
+_Analyze text data, such as open-ended feedback, at scale by performing entity and sentiment analysis directly in Google Sheets._

 Last updated: August, 2019